A note from Kim Banach, WINC Board President

 Celebrating 25 years of saving wild lives and wildlife education

-Help us meet our match – We are asking for donations so we can equal a matching gift of $25,000!
+We are asking for donations so we can equal a matching gift of $25,000!

 We remain both humbled and excited to celebrate our organization’s 25th anniversary in 2019!
 The Wildlife In Need Center (WINC) sprouted as an idea in June 1993, and officially opened its doors on January 1, 1994, treating 837 animals in its maiden year.
 During these first two years, WINC operated from a tiny one-bedroom house in Waukesha and then, in the fall of 1995, moved to a farmhouse with five acres of land.
-Today WINC treats over 3,000 wild patients each year at its new and expanded facilities in Oconomowoc.
+Today WINC treats over 3,000 wild patients each year at its custom built and expanded facilities in Oconomowoc.

 From these modest beginnings, and due to the passion and commitment of a caring team, frequent obstacles were surpassed throughout the years in order to offer sustainable wildlife rehabilitation and wildlife education.
 In the early years there were many key initiatives, including building out a board of directors, recruiting staff and volunteers, training volunteers, finding a bigger “home,” and transforming this home into a wildlife rehabilitation facility.
 Contributing to our early success were all the grassroots fundraising efforts, including memberships, which took place before the internet and modern technology made it possible to reach a wider audience with the click of a button.
 Our opening checking account balance in June 1993 was $30.00; by the end of the year, passionate fundraising efforts had raised $7,233.00.